marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/rrspacing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RRSPACING, real number, relative spacing, floating point, relative spacing

 .. _rrspacing:

-.. index:: RRSPACING

-.. index:: real number, relative spacing

-.. index:: floating point, relative spacing

 RRSPACING --- Reciprocal of the relative spacing
 ************************************************